lyesbouchoucha/svm-evolution/README.md

 Answering that one required the whole sequence — hard margin, then soft margin, then the kernel trick — and each step turned out to be motivated by a concrete failure of the one before it.
-This repository is that sequence, implemented and illustrated, with the failures shown rather than asserted.
+This repository is that sequence, implemented and illustrated, with the failures shown.

 ---